FunnyMonkey/fm-vagrant/README.md

 This sets the virtual machine memory to 2GB and the number of CPUs to 4.
 The virtual box documentaiton on VBoxManage contains more details on additional parameters that are available.
 Note that not all are configurable via vagrant.

-### SSH Keys

-Rather than propogate private keys to the virtual machine, which is a *bad* *insecure* practice, You should set up [ssh agent forwarding]https://help.github.com/articles/using-ssh-agent-forwarding instead.
-The vagrant box that is deployed will allow ssh key forwarding from your client so.

-Adding the following to my .ssh/config works when ssh'ing via the port forward of 2222.

-    Host 127.0.0.1
-      ForwardAgent yes

-That is, once the above is added to your .ssh/config you should be able to ssh in with the follwoing and your ssh keys will be forwarded;

-    ssh USERNAME@127.0.0.1 -p 2222

-Assuming that this did not encounter any port collisions the port will be 2222 however if there were port collisions you should see something like the following;

-    [default] Fixed port collision for 22 => 2222.
-Now on port 2200.

-Just adjust the port paramter to ssh to the corresponding replacement port, in the above case 2200.

 ## Resources